Applies to: All versions

 - When a quiesced snapshot is created on a Windows Server 2003, Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, or a Windows Server 2012 R2 virtual machine, duplicate disks are created in the virtual machine.
 Creating a quiesced snapshot of a Windows virtual machine generates Event IDs 50, 57, 137, 140, 157, or 12289.
 Pleago to see this article

-- Cannot create a quiesced snapshot of a virtual machine if Symantec BackupExec is installed within the virtual machine.
+- Cannot create a quiesced snapshot of a virtual machine if other backup tools (Symantec BackupExec, Veeam ecc.) are installed within the virtual machine.
 Pleago to see this article

 Note: The Distributed Transaction Coordinator service must be running while installing VMware Tools.
 Otherwise, VSS fails to quiesce Windows 2008 R2/ WIndows 2012.